devops329/devops/instruction/uiTesting/uiTesting.md

 ## Writing tests

 The various test frameworks provide different methods for writing tests.
 This can be customer scripting language, visual interactions, or using common programming languages such as JavaScript or C#.
-The chose of the language has a significant impact on the performance, capability, and ease of the framework.
+The choice of language has a significant impact on the performance, capability, and ease of the framework.

 Here is an example test written in JavaScript for the Playwright framework.